|(a) A licensee must provide marriage and family therapy

 non-therapeutic relationships with clients or former clients.
 A non-therapeutic

-relationship is an activity begun by either the licensee or the client
+relationship is an activity begun by either the licensee, the client,

-for the purposes of establishing a non-therapeutic relationship.
-A
+or former client for the purposes of establishing a social, business,

-licensee must ensure the welfare of the client if a non-therapeutic
+the welfare of the client or former client if a non-therapeutic relationship

 (m) A licensee may not bill clients or third parties